Skip to content

 Server interface

 @codewithagents/openapi-server reads your OpenAPI 3.x spec and writes a typed service interface into your project.
-The interface is plain TypeScript with no framework imports: implement it however you want and wire it to Hono, Express, Fastify, or any router you already use.
-Set "framework": "hono" (or "express" / "fastify") and the generator also scaffolds a ready-to-mount router, with optional Zod validation at the boundary so invalid requests never reach your service implementation.
+The interface is plain TypeScript with no framework imports: implement it however you want and wire it to Fastify, Hono, Express, or any router you already use.
+Set "framework" to "fastify", "hono", or "express" (default "none") and the generator also scaffolds a ready-to-mount router, with optional Zod validation at the boundary so invalid requests never reach your service implementation.
+Fastify is the framework the project ships its canonical full-stack app on; the Hono and Express routers are first-class alternatives.

 Running the generator produces up to two files in your output directory: